History of Croatia: Croatia under the Árpád dynasty

 Andrew's son King Béla IV was forced to deal with troubles brought by the first Mongol invasion of Hungary.
 Following the Hungarian defeat in the Battle of the Sajó River in 1241, the king withdrew to Dalmatia, hoping to take refuge there, with the Mongols in pursuit.
 The Mongol army followed the king to Split hinterland, which they ravaged.
 The king took refuge in nearby town of Trogir, hoping to make use of its island-like fort which offered some protection from Mongol onslaught.

 Klis Fortress in the hinterland of town of Split was one of the places that saw action during the First Mongol invasion of Hungary in 1242.

-Meanwhile, Mongols thinking that the king is hiding in Klis fortress attempted to clib up the steep cliffs of Klis, while the fort defenders hurled rocks on their heads.
-Eventually hand-to-hand combat ensued inside the fortress, but upon realising that king isn't in Klis, the Mongols abandoned their attempts to take the fort and headed towards Trogir.
-As Mongols prepared to attack Trogir, king Bela prepared boats in an attempt to flee across the sea.
+Meanwhile, Mongols thinking that the king was hiding in Klis fortress attempted to scale the steep cliffs of Klis, while the fort defenders hurled rocks on their heads.
+Eventually hand-to-hand combat ensued inside the fortress, but upon realising that king wasn't there, the Mongols abandoned their attempts to take the fort and headed towards Trogir.
+As Mongols prepared to attack Trogir, King Bela prepared boats in an attempt to flee across the sea.

 This decisive Mongol attack on Trogir never happened as they withdrew upon receiving news about the death of Ögedei Khan.
 As Croatian historian Damir Karbić notes, during Béla's stay in Dalmatia, members of the Šubić noble family earned merit for sheltering him, so in return, the king granted them the County of Bribir in hereditary possession, where their power grew until reached the peak in the time of Paul I Šubić of Bribir.
 This period, therefore, saw the rise of the Frankopans and the Šubićs, native nobility, to prominence.
 Numerous future Bans of Croatia originated from these two noble families.
 The princes of Bribir from the Šubić family became particularly influential, as they asserted their control over large parts of Dalmatia, Slavonia, and even Bosnia.